 Since his appearance as a director in the mid-1990s, Frank Darabont has gained considerable mainstream acclaim (and awards nominations).
 Darabont’s reputation rests on The Shawshank Redemption, which is widely regarded as a classic – it holds no less than the No.2 spot on the IMDB’s Top 250 films list, for instance – probably because of its message of earnest belief in striving against an unjust system.
 Frank Darabont’s subsequent films – The Green Mile and The Majestic (2001) – similarly buy into this earnest message-to-Middle-America theme.
 One commenter wittily referred to Darabont’s films as “weepy chick flicks for guys.”

 While The Mist was seen by some an experiment in genre on Frank Darabont’s part, what is forgotten or overlooked is that Darabont’s native genre is horror.
 He began writing scripts for various horror films including A Nightmare on Elm Street III: The Dream Warriors (1987), The Blob (1988), The Fly II (1989), Mary Shelley’s Frankenstein (1994) and episodes of Tales from the Crypt (1989-96), before making his feature-length directorial debut on the horror tv movie Buried Alive (1990).
-Several of Darabont’s subsequently announced projects also remain within genre material, including his long-announced remakes of Ray Bradbury’s The Illustrated Man (1951) and Fahrenheit 451 (1953), as well as his creating the zombie tv series The Walking Dead (2010– ).
+Several of Darabont’s subsequently announced projects also remain within genre material, including his long-announced remakes of Ray Bradbury’s The Illustrated Man (1951) and Fahrenheit 451 (1953), as well as his launching the hit tv series The Walking Dead (2010– ).

 Going on the bulk of Frank Darabont’s work as a director, you expect The Mist to be a horror film about how a catastrophe ends up healing and bringing a community together or some such upbeat message.
 The surprise about The Mist is the way that Darabont subverts these expectations.
 Within the first few moments of getting the group in the supermarket, for instance, he gives us a mother plaintively begging someone to accompany her back home to the kids that she left on their own.
 In any standard film, a bunch of guys would jump to the aid and form a rescue party – but here even our nominated hero Thomas Jane has to decline out of self-interested concern for his own son.
 Darabont then has the woman go out into the mist on her own – but while you sit waiting for something horrible to happen, nothing does.